27 Amazing Facts You Never Knew About Cruise Ships

 After Hurricane Katrina left thousands of city workers homeless in New Orleans, two Carnival cruise ships, the Ecstasy and the Sensation, provided shelter, as well as free hot meals, workout centers, and game rooms, to these workers and their families.
 "They are bending over backward for us," said one police captain to the New York Times.
 "They are treating us like we're on a cruise."
 Now that's customer service.

 The Church of Scientology owns its own cruise ship.

 The Freewinds, a 440-foot, Caribbean-based ship, has been in operation since 1988.
 According to the Church of Scientology, it serves as "a religious retreat ministering the most advanced level of spiritual counseling in the Scientology religion."
 To a Scientologist, going on such a retreat is "the most significant spiritual accomplishment of his life and brings with it the full realization of his immortality," they write.

 Cruise ships often perform rescue missions.

 Don't be surprised if your cruise ship stops to help a few fishermen in need.
-According to Cruise Critic, it happens more often than you might think.
 Sometimes, the ship will receive a distress call and plot a course to complete the rescue; other times, it'll simply happen across the stranded sailors.
 But don't worry about having to participate—your ship's crew will be highly trained to handle these types of situations.

 There are cruise ships designed for permanent residents.